 Wake Tech's Fall graduation ceremonies are set for 9 a.m. and 12 p.m.
 Saturday on Scott Northern Wake Campus.
 Family and friends unable to attend in person can watch the ceremonies live online.

-We work with individuals and groups within the Wake Tech community to find service projects that align with their interests and serve our community.
-Whether a group is looking for a one-time or short-term service project or an individual is seeking a service-oriented internship, we seek to connect Wake Tech students, faculty, and staff with community members in need.
+The Office of Volunteerism & Leadership works with individuals and groups within the Wake Tech community to find service projects that align with their interests and serve our community.
+Whether a group is looking for a one-time or short-term service project or an individual is seeking a service-oriented internship, we seek to connect Wake Tech students, faculty and staff with community members in need.

 Provide a warm meal to elementary school children and help them stay on track with their reading level by providing reading assistance.
 Wake Tech volunteers are needed once a week for an entire semester.

-This homeless shelter and soup kitchen serves dinner to homeless men from the Raleigh area.
-Dinner is prepared by the staff, but volunteers are needed to serve dinner.
-Wake Tech volunteers on the 1st, 3rd, and 5th Friday of each month.
+This shelter and soup kitchen serves dinner to homeless men from the Raleigh area.
+Dinner is prepared by the staff, but volunteers are needed to serve it.
+Wake Tech volunteers on the first, third and fifth Friday of each month.

-A meal packing event process that combines rice, soy, dehydrated vegetables and a flavoring mix including 21 essential vitamins and minerals into small meal packages.
+A meal-packing event process that combines rice, soy, dehydrated vegetables and a flavoring mix, including 21 essential vitamins and minerals, into small meal packages.
 These meal packages are shipped around the world to support school feeding programs and crisis relief.
-Wake Tech host’s them once a year around MLK day.
-Keep an eye out for signs about volunteering!
+Wake Tech hosts a packing event once a year around MLK Day.

 Habitat for Humanity believes that every man, woman and child should have a decent, safe and affordable place to live.
-They build and repair houses all over the world using volunteer labor and donations.
-Our partner families purchase these houses through no-profit, no-interest mortgage loans or innovative financing methods.
-Wake Tech volunteers go once a month to help build these houses.
+Teams build and repair houses all over the world using volunteer labor and donations.
+Partner families purchase these houses through no-profit, no-interest mortgage loans or innovative financing methods.
+Wake Tech volunteers help build these houses once a month.